 The Royale represents a typical and important aspect of the nation's theatrical history.
-Beyond its historical importance, its facade is a handsome design, one of a group of Chanin theaters which depart from the traditional neo-Classical style for a more romantic, eclectic style which Chanin and Krapp called "Spanish modern."
+Beyond its historical importance, its interior is a handsome design, one of a group of Chanin theaters which depart from the traditional neo-Classical style for a more romantic, eclectic style which Chanin and Krapp called "modern Spanish."
+Designed by Russian emigre Roman Melzer, the Royale's interior features an unusual groin-vaulted ceiling, and large murals entitled "Lovers of Spain" by Willy Pogany.

-For half a century the Royale Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For half a century the Royale Theater interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.